 Unlike other hackathons, Hack Horizon will completely immerse participants in the travel experience and give them access to real life customers to test their assumptions straight off.

 The Hackathon takes place over 80 hours, and involves a flight travelling a distance of over 10,000 kilometers and two continents.

 Paul Whiteway, Commercial Director at Skyscanner commented, "We are delighted to be supporting Hack Horizon and the 32 finalists chosen for this innovative event.
-We are always keen to support great start-ups with our APIs, and are excited to see the results from the new products - particularly with the immersive and totally unique experience this hack provides for the developers involved."
+We are always excited to see our APIs used in new ways, and create products that solve the travel problems of the future."